 An elderly couple journey to Tokyo to visit their children and are confronted by indifference, ingratitude and selfishness.
-When the parents are packed off to a resort by their impatient children, the film deepens into an unbearably moving meditation on mortality.
+When the parents are packed off to a resort by their busy, impatient children, the film deepens into an unbearably moving meditation on mortality.
 Written by

 Did You Know?